kesarion/dockerizer/README.md

 ###  Docker [images](https://docs.docker.com/engine/reference/api/docker_remote_api_v1.21/#2-2-images)

-In order to create a docker image you'll need a tarball containing at least a dockerfile at it's root.
-Dockerizer provides a helpful function `dockerball(dockerfile, entries)` that gives us just what we need. `dockerfile` should be a string; `entries` is optional and can be an array of paths you wish to include in the archive (also buffers, streams and strings - explained in detail later).
+In order to create a docker image we'll need a tarball containing at least a dockerfile at it's root.
+Dockerizer provides a helpful function `dockerball(dockerfile, entries)` that gives us just what we need. `dockerfile` should be a string; `entries` is optional and can be an array of file/directory paths you wish to include in the archive.

 ```javascript
 // A docker(file tar)ball buffer